It is vital to add images to a WordPress website and blog – on every post or page, if you can.

 Or go directly to images.google.com.

 - Click the option ‘labeled for reuse’.

-Google displays a grid of images that are labeled for reuse them, even commercially.
+Google displays a grid of images that are labeled for reuse, even commercially.

-A link back to the page or credit the photographer may be required before you use the image.
+A link back to the page or a credit to the photographer may be required if you use the image.

-You’ve found your image, now resize and compress it for use on the internet.
+You’ve found your image, now resize and compress it for fast use on the internet.

 ‘GIMP’ (The GNU Image Manipulation Program) is an image editor that is free.

 Download it from the GIMP website here: www.gimp.org/downloads.